 Computer made of cloth challenges our concept of technology

-This story was originally published in March, 2019.
+This story was originally published on March 8, 2019.

 A beautiful 'embroidered computer' may explode our categories of what computers are supposed to look like.

 After all, we may think the design of a computer is permanent, but what a computer 'looks like' depends a lot on what era it's from.

 If it's the 1950s, a computer looks like the ENIAC.
 It's the size of a room, spread out so that you had to walk in amongst the parts of the computer to program it, plugging in wires like an old-time telephone operator.

 If it's the late 70s, you probably think a computer looks like the first home computers, like the Commodore PET, with data put on cassette tape.